Afghanistan: Multiple deaths in mosque blast | DW | 08.10.2021

 Witnesses reported hearing the blast as they gathered for afternoon prayers.

 "This afternoon, an explosion took place in a mosque of our Shiite compatriots ... as a result of which a number of our compatriots were martyred and wounded," Taliban spokesman Zabihullah Mujahid said on Twitter.
-He added that a special unit had been sent to the scene to investigate.
+He added that a special unit had arrived on the scene to investigate.

+Another Taliban official, speaking on condition of anonymity, said at least 28 people had been killed and dozens more were injured.
+Other sources gave a much higher death toll.
+No official figures have yet been released.

-It was not immediately clear who was behind the blast or how many people were killed.
+It was not immediately clear who was behind the blast.
+A Taliban official cited by the AFP news agency called the explosion a suicide attack.

 Afghanistan has been hit by several deadly bombings in recent weeks, including one at a mosque in Kabul.